dotnet/csharplang/proposals/module-initializers.md

 If we do not implement this feature, then:
 - Users who really need module initializers continue to rely on third-party tooling to inject them into their assemblies.
 - Source generators will have to rely on static constructors which add overhead or on Init() methods that users must explicitly call.

-## Unresolved questions
-[unresolved]: #unresolved-questions

-Should we permit multiple types to be decorated with ModuleInitializerAttribute in a compilation?
-If so, in what order should the static constructors be invoked?

-One option: do the same thing we do for static initializers in partial classes.
-Order them based on file order+source position.

 ## Design meetings